hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/navigating.md

         $ cd $HOME
         ```

-??? question "When was your home directory last changed?"
+??? abstract "When was your home directory last changed?"

     To find out when your home directory was last changed, you can use the `ls` command,
     along with the `-l` flag to get a detailed listing and the `-a` flag to list hidden files: